noobfromPitt/noobfrompitt.github.io/_posts/2020-05-21-protostar-stack3.md

 We can see that $eax is changed to 0x41414141

-We can find address of 'win' using `x win`
+We can find address of 'win' function using `x win`
 ```
 (gdb) x win
 0x8048424 <win>:        0x83e58955